AndersDeath/diary2/000-current.md

 # 07 Februar - Mittwoch - Berlin - 505 Tag der Einwanderung

 Today I was coding again.
 Also I feel much less pressure and this is great.
-In the evening I
+In the evening I was on meetup.